-The main difficulties you’ll face with international adoption are larger demands on your money and time.
-Not only does international adoption typically take longer – sometimes it takes several years to finalize — but the financial costs can surge due to travel.
-The best thing you can do as a potential adoptive parent of an international child is gain a working knowledge of costs to expect so you’ll be in the best position to manage them.
+The main difficulties you'll face with international adoption are larger demands on your money and time.
+Not only does international adoption typically take longer - sometimes it takes several years to finalize — but the financial costs can surge due to travel.
+The best thing you can do as a potential adoptive parent of an international child is to gain a working knowledge of costs to expect so you'll be in the best position to manage them.

 Adopting Children with Special NeedsIn the adoption services world, "special needs" refers to children who are more challenging to place for adoption.

 Adopting children with special needs can be an exceptionally rewarding experience.
 Not only does it give you the opportunity to give a child a "forever family," but you'll feel good about the additional resources and care you can provide them.

 Special needs can be defined to include a variety of circumstances, particularly mental, physical, and emotional conditions.
 Children with fetal alcohol syndrome, for example, have a developmental disorder that their adoptive parents need to be prepared to accommodate.
 Autism is also a fairly common condition that adoptive parents can help their adopted child manage through professional care and at-home support.
 In addition to the conditions above, however, some states also consider a child's age, ethnic background, and sibling group status to all be factors in determining special needs